replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/01-specifying-the-cluster/assignment.md

 ```

 We create a new release with the `release create` subcommand for `replicated`.
-If you've completed some of our other labs you may notice a difference here,
+If you've completed some of our other labs you may notice a difference here:
 we're using a flag `--yaml-dir` instead of `--chart`.
 That's because this
 release requires the additional configuration files we've created.